 Jacques Villeneuve argues that the relationship between Formula 1 and the United States is broken forever.
 Do you agree?

-But wasn't there really a way out to run just the same, safeguarding safety?
+But was there really no way to race just the same, safeguarding safety?

-"No. In the end it was a right decision.
+"No. In the end, it was the right decision.
 And the only one possible.
-I understand that Formula 1 doesn't come out very well, but it has shown that it has people's safety at heart before any other aspect, including the economic ones.
+I understand that Formula 1 doesn't come out of it very well, but it has shown that it has people's safety at heart before any other aspect, including the economic one.
 A test of sensitivity".

-The tire at risk was the left rear.
-In exceptional cases, substitution during the race is allowed: why didn't you try this route?
+The tyre at risk was the left rear.
+In exceptional cases, substitution during the race is allowed: why did you not try this route?

 "Because the new rules only allow us to have two sets of tyres.
 Ok, we could replace it, and then what?
 There are 73 laps in the Indianapolis Grand Prix and Michelin did not offer any type of guarantee, not even for ten laps".